A review of the following research paper:

 Before I landed my current job, I interviewed for a higher-paying job that I was well qualified for.
 I bought a new suit and prepared for the interview.
 When I arrived for the interview, I was introduced to about 4–5 technical experts for a series of interviews that lasted about three hours in total.
 By the time I got to the last interview, I was exhausted, perspiring profusely, and was asking for water.
 I did not get the job and heard from someone I knew that the hiring manager noticed my anxiety and did not want to hire me.
 The fact that I might have been the best candidate for the job did not matter to her.

-The findings also have implications to everyday life, in developing relationships with others, and in guarding against people seeking to take advantage of you.
+The findings also have implications for everyday life, in developing relationships with others, and in guarding against people seeking to take advantage of you.
 Even though I was not diagnosed until age 61, I recognize that nearly all the friendships I have developed during my life were with neurodivergent people.
 I did not know it at the time, but those were the people I had the most in common with.
-Like people in the Embrace ASD Community.
+Like people in the Embrace Autism Private Community.

 Lastly, it is unfortunate that the researchers introduced so much sampling bias, including mostly Caucasian male participants.
 I suspect that the findings will apply to females and racially different people with autism to an even greater extent.
 However, it is difficult to extrapolate the findings to groups that were under-represented in this study without making assumptions.